Social media engagement is the cultivation of your relationships with the people that engage with you on social media.

 Just as when we write someone a letter or invite someone to our home in person, the response that someone gives us back matters.
 We respond in turn to the type of energy someone has given us, and we also like to give it back in some way because of the inherent way we build friendships.
 The same thing is true for social media.

 So be careful not to miss out on opportunities that can help us build relationships with individuals participating on our social media platforms.
 For example, pay special attention to the comments section.
 Often you may notice the same names commenting again and again on your social media accounts.
 Pay attention to these people and get to know them.
-They may be someone who is already connected to Ananda, but perhaps only virtually.
+They may be someone who is already connected to your organization or business, but perhaps only virtually.
 You may be the reason they come in person the first time because you extended a more personal invitation.
-Perhaps to a free meditation class or to a “What Is Ananda?” retreat at The Expanding Light.
+Perhaps to a free meditation class or personal retreat.

 Become more aware and more connected to the loyal audience you already have.
-And begin paving the way to the next step of your relationship, helping that individual’s connection to Yogananda along.
+And begin paving the way to the next step of your relationship, helping that individual’s connection to what you have to offer.

 Check out this tool, it’s called EverTrue.
 It allows nonprofits (especially academic institutions) that have a member database to see what members are engaging on social media and may be ready to take the next step, whether it’s attending a program, retreat, buying a book, or making a gift.
 It’s not necessarily for you to purchase it, but just get a feeling for what they are doing.